Solving Non-linear Least Squares

 int Solver::Summary::num_threads_used

 Number of threads actually used by the solver for Jacobian and residual evaluation.
-This number is not equal to Solver::Summary::num_threads_given if none of OpenMP or CXX_THREADS is available.

 LinearSolverType Solver::Summary::linear_solver_type_given